-Officials: 6 dead, dozens hurt in club stampede in Italy
+6 dead, 35 injured in nightclub stampede on Italy’s coast

 ROME (AP) — Six people, all but one of them minors, were killed and about 35 others injured in a stampede of panicked concertgoers early Saturday at a disco in a small town on Italy’s central Adriatic coast, authorities said.

-The dead included three girls and two boys and an adult woman, a mother who had accompanied her daughter to the disco in Corinaldo, where an Italian rapper was entertaining the crowd, police chief Oreste Capocasa said in nearby Ancona.
+The dead included three girls and two boys and an adult woman, a mother who had accompanied her daughter to the disco in Corinaldo, where an Italian rapper was entertaining the crowd, Ancona police chief Oreste Capocasa said at the scene.
+The provincial capital of Ancona is the nearest big town.

 Twelve of the 35 injured were in serious condition, Capocasa said.